sirkostya009/posters-api/README.md

 A little twitter-esque pet project of mine with simple auth.
 Made only to broaden my knowledge about Spring and stuff.

-## TODO:
+## TODO

-- ability to change email, password
+- Abiltity to change email, password
+- Documentation
+- Think of a way to recommend a user posts:
+- - Add "follow" feature
+- - Add hashtags
-- tests...
+- Tests...